 Commissioner Gardella stated that she had similar concerns with those two items, but for different reasons.
-Commissioner Gardella opined that she wasn't suggesting a consultant or conference, but expressed concern that this assumed a tool kit for community engagements and that seemed antithetical to the purpose of community engagement.
+Commissioner Gardella opined that she wasn't suggesting a consultant or conference, but expressed concern that this assumed a tool kit for community engagements and set in certain strategies depending on the actual circumstances or event; and she found those items to bethat seemed antithetical to the purpose of the CEC: community engagement.
 Commissioner Gardella noted that this was what her organization did on a daily basis, and for the benefit of the CEC offered to put together some high-level ways to think about engagement and opportunities to interact with the community (e.g. listening and learning sessions).
 Commissioner Gardella opined that context of each situation or activity mattered; and further opined that the CEC would be unable to create and hand the City Council a book outlining how to do engagement in Roseville.
 While such a tool doesn't and shouldn't exist, Commissioner Gardella noted that instead, providing various ideas and steps to follow in certain situations could prove beneficial.

 With individual commissioners expressing confusion as to what the City Council was seeking from the CEC, Chair Becker noted it was difficult to define, but he felt their intention was for the CEC to provide ideas of how value could be added to the comprehensive planning process.
 Chair Becker suggested that may be the "context" part in defining what tools were best, what stakeholders if any were missing from the community engagement process.
-Chair Becker referenced Item 3.b of the project list, showing stakeholders appearing again (Item 3.b.i) specific to SE Roseville Chair Becker opined that the City Council was stressing the importance in representing all stakeholders, as well as the CEC providing some concrete and/or specific recommendations to accomplish that community engagement.
+Chair Becker referenced Item 3.b of the project list, showing stakeholders appearing again (Item 3.b.i) specific to SE Roseville work.
+Chair Becker opined that the City Council was stressing the importance in representing all stakeholders, as well as the CEC providing some concrete and/or specific recommendations to accomplish that community engagement.
 Chair Becker suggested this may indicate a variety of tools, but agreed that the goal was not to outline the process for all circumstances, but perhaps provide a common list of those things typically used.
 Even if the City Council is seeking a specific catalog of types of engagement processes/tools, Chair Becker suggested the CEC could inform the recommendations by providing areas in which one context may work better than another, or what tool per context and make it an iterative process with and for the City Council.